Pre-law students gain insight into clinical education during their visit to the University of Baltimore School of Law.

 There is no single or ideal path to law school.
 In fact, students are admitted to law school from almost every academic discipline.
 Therefore, UMBC does not offer an undergraduate degree in “pre-law.”

 Students interested in law school are encouraged to pursue areas of study that interest and challenge them.
-Common majors include political science, history, English, philosophy, or economics.
-However, aspiring law students may complete undergraduate studies in areas as diverse as art, music, science and mathematics, computer science, engineering, psychology, and anthropology, among many others!
+Common majors include economics, English, history, philosophy, and political science.
+However, aspiring law students may complete undergraduate studies in areas as diverse as art, music, science and mathematics, computer science, engineering, psychology, global studies, public health, and anthropology, among many others!

 Choosing Undergraduate Courses